na-stewart/Free-SafeSurf/README.md

 SafeSurf for Windows can protect from harmful materials online.

-Bypass prevention prohibits users from disabling or making changes to settings for a certain period of time.

-Privacy friendly as absolutely no data is collected and is completely free and open source.
+Privacy friendly as no data is collected and is completely free and open source.

 <!-- GETTING STARTED -->
 ## Configuration